sophiaziesch/Space-Race/README.md

      - `start`: Starts the game and sets up initial conditions.
      - `update`: Updates the game state every frame.
      - `handleInput`: Handles keyboard input from the player.
-     - `checkCollisions`: Checks for collisions between the player's spaceship and obstacles.
+     - `didCollide`: Checks for collisions between the player's spaceship and obstacles.
      - `increaseScore`: Increases the player's score.
      - `gameOver`: Ends the game and displays the final score.

 2. **Player**: Represents the player's spaceship.

    - Methods:
-     - `moveUp`: Moves the spaceship up.
-     - `moveDown`: Moves the spaceship down.
+     - `move`: Moves the spaceship around.

 3. **Obstacle**: Represents an obstacle that the player must evade.
    - Properties: